| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 - Annuity (20%): ~₹12 lakh

-Exact values vary based on asset allocation and annuity rate.
+Exact values depend on asset allocation and annuity rate.

 How to Use the PlanMyReturns NPS Calculator